 1. Sustainable Solutions Through Technology

-Our goal is to help create comprehensive and sustainable technology solutions to digitise, manage, track, and audit the ground level processes among CCIs and relevant government bodies, to manage the status of all vulnerable children who reach CCIs, and to ensure the movement of children into the legal adoption pool where applicable, giving all children a chance to reach their forever family.
+We are building comprehensive and sustainable technology solutions to digitise, manage, track, and audit the ground level processes among CCIs and relevant government bodies, to manage the status of all vulnerable children who reach CCIs, and to ensure the movement of children into the legal adoption pool where applicable, giving all children a chance to reach their forever family.

 WAIC started out as a campaign because unless all of us understand the child welfare mechanism and demand the best interest of abandoned and orphaned children, nothing will change.
-So we will continue to do campaigns to build awareness that there must be a #Home4EveryChild.
+So we will continue to do campaigns to build awareness that there must be a #Family4EveryChild.

+Check out and participate in our #SafeSurrender campaign.
 To participate in future campaigns, please register here so we can reach out to you when the next campaign starts.